 Clip may not be representative of the Blu-ray version

-So that’s The Howling Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s The Howling blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:

 Director(s): Joe Dante